askmeegs/build-a-platform-with-krm/README.md

 ## Running the demos

-This demo comes with an automated Terraform setup - all you need is a Google Cloud project.
-To get started, see the [Setup directory](/1-setup).
+This demo comes with an automated Terraform setup - all you need to get started is a Google Cloud project.
+To begin, see the [Setup demo](/1-setup).

 ## Products and Tools Used